 Alvaro grew up in Madrid, but lived most recently in Helsinki and London, where he raised £800 to finance his project.
 “In order to cover as many cities as possible, I’m hitchhiking and couch surfing” (staying on people’s couches).
 His primary goal is to raise awareness for Alzheimer’s among young people, but he also wanted to add a fundraising layer, so he researched different Alzheimer’s organizations.
 “Cure Alzheimer’s Fund stood out with a clear philosophy and vision.
 They work with some of the best professionals and dedicate 100 percent of their contributions to research.
 Research is the only way to end Alzheimer’s,” says Alvaro.

 Alvaro isn’t sure how long his journey will take him, but he hopes to complete it by next summer.
 To date he has collected memories in Montreal, Ottawa, Toronto, Niagara Falls, Buffalo and New York City.
 “So far, people are loving the project,” he says.
 After just a month on the road he had 700 Facebook followers and visits to his website from more than 25 different countries.
 And he hasn’t even had the time to promote it yet.

-To make a donation in honor of Alvaro and his project, please click here.
+To make a donation in honor of Alvaro and his project, please use the donate button below.